TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.1.2 =
+* New Feature: Generate images for links from web site fav icons
+* Fixed: Thumbnail generation now only happens once when you press the button instead of every time you press submit after the initial generation

 = 3.1.1 =
 * Fixed: Get errors when saving settings referring to an empty category
 * Fixed: When showing one category at a time and selecting an empty category, categories with links stop showing the links that they contain